 What are the Essential SPM Areas and Software Reporting Tools That Need to be Shared and Why?

-- Lead to Revenue: This tool tracks pick-up rates, the sales pipeline, and conversion rates, so can really give RevOps a clear, current snapshot of how the sales team is performing and in turn, RevOps can analyze data to help sales perform better.
+- Lift's Revenue Intelligence: This tool tracks pick-up rates, the sales pipeline, and conversion rates, so can really give RevOps a clear, current snapshot of how the sales team is performing and in turn, RevOps can analyze data to help sales perform better.

 - Territory and Quota Management: Before RevOps weigh in with their own strategies, they can view the maps and quotas that give context to the sales operations strategies which in turn result in more holistic decisions that the whole business can get behind.